Invite friends and family to read the obituary and add memories.

 We'll email you when there are updates.

 Ruby D. Davis, a beloved and devoted woman whose life was marked by love, faith, and family, passed away peacefully on April 7, 2026, in Junction City, Kansas.
-Born on October 11, 1927, in Batesburg, South Carolina, Ruby’s enduring spirit and warmth touched the lives of many throughout her 98 years.
+Born on October 13, 1927, in Batesburg, South Carolina.

 Professionally, Ruby dedicated 36 years of her life as a sales associate at Walmart in Junction City, Kansas, where her outgoing and friendly nature made her a cherished presence.
-Known for her loving and religious disposition, she was both ornery and spirited, always eager to engage with people and build connections.
+Known for her loving and religious disposition, she was a well-spirited woman, always eager to engage with people and build connections.

 Family was the cornerstone of Ruby’s existence.
-She took great pride in her five children—Ruby Y. Davis, George A. Davis, Gregory J. Davis, and Glen W. Davis (husband to Shelley)—and treasured every moment with her grandchildren Marvaleen Galloway, Jason Davis, Holly Davis, and Nycholas Davis.
-Her legacy also lives on through a host of great-grandchildren and great-great-grandchildren, all of whom were a source of immense joy to her.
+She took great pride in her five children, Ruby Y. Davis, George A. Davis, Gregory J. Davis, and Glen W. Davis (husband to Shelley, and Patti wife of Gerald Jr.) and treasured every moment with her grandchildren Marvaleen Davis Galloway, Jason Davis, Holly Davis, Desiree Davis, and Nycholas Davis.
+Her legacy also lives on through 12 great-grandchildren and 7 great-great-grandchildren, all of whom were a source of immense joy to her.
 Ruby’s family gatherings, especially the Christmas celebrations at grandma’s house and the Fourth of July festivities at Milford Lake, were cherished traditions.
 She delighted in preparing special desserts, particularly her fruit cake and peanut brittle, whenever her children came to visit, imbuing those moments with love and sweetness.

 Her parents, Booker T. and Jessie Dickerson, predeceased her, as did her husband Gerald Davis Sr., who passed away on October 1, 2001, and her son Gerald (Jerry) Davis Jr., who died on July 19, 2019.
 She was also preceded in death by a great-grandson and four siblings: Mary Elizabeth “Nell” Jackson, Everette Dickerson, Nellie Hyler, and Charles Dickerson.

 Ruby D. Davis leaves behind a remarkable legacy defined by her unwavering love for her family, her vibrant personality, and her strong faith.
+Ruby’s enduring spirit and warmth touched the lives of many throughout her 98 years.
 She will be deeply missed by all who knew her and fondly remembered for the generous and spirited life she led.

 Johnson & Mass-Hinitt Cremations, Funerals & Receptions